Deekshitha-Pasagada/DDoS-Detection-using-ML/README.md

 - **results/** → Accuracy/Performance comparison table
 - **requirements.txt** → Required Python libraries
 - **run.bat** → Script to run the project

+# Future Improvements
+- Add automated scripts for training and evaluation.
+- Save model artifacts and evaluation metrics for reproducibility.
+- Package the workflow as a CLI or API for easier reuse.
+- Extend evaluation to additional datasets or traffic patterns.

 # Authors
 - Deekshitha Pasagada